hungcq/knowledge-repo/IT/aws/solution-architect-associate/storage.md

     - Infrequent access (EFS-IA): can be managed via life cycle policy
   - Availability & durability:
     - Standard: good for production
-    - One zone: good for dev, back up enabled by default, one zone IA
+    - One zone: good for dev, backup enabled by default, one zone IA
 ## Snow family
 - Def: secure offline portable devices to:
   - Migrate data into/out of AWS